arrenree/kx/README.md

 AIG	 | 29.01	| 532160	|  1b
 DELL	| 12.07	| 531534	|  0b

+/ when using boolean comparison outputs as a column,
-/ use the "like" syntax
+/ use LIKE syntax (sym like "A*"
 / A* = starts with A and wildcard after
 ```